 The Lending Club stock has dropped dramatically over the last few years as well.
 They tried making some revisions a while back, but the returns have not since gotten any better.
 Unfortunately, since these are loans out to other individuals I can’t just withdrawal all of my funds.
 I have to wait up to 6 years for some of these loans in order to get all of the money returned.
 Luckily, most of the loans are 3 year terms and I’m not investing any further.
 I’ve gotten a fair chunk back already.
 It seems that most of the people that actually tend to pay don’t want to hold the loan for the full-term.
 Can you blame them!?

-You can see that investors aren’t as confident in the future either.
+Investors aren’t as confident in the future either.
 Initially, returns were high.
-Now I tend to read a lot of other bloggers out there mentioning their intent on pulling their funds out of peer to peer lending sites.
+Now I tend to read a lot of other bloggers mentioning their intent on pulling their funds out of peer to peer lending sites.
 I noticed a lot of their returns were better than mine even, but they also probably got in before I jumped on the trendy wagon.
-Could be they just know something I don’t!
+They may just know something that I don’t.